secretstartups/handbook/support/training/onboarding_buddy.html.md

   - Which Google docs to keep track of (SWIR, etc.)
   - Show them some helpful handbook pages to read during onboarding
   - Show them the GitLab architecture diagrams
-  - Show them some product or support-team-meta issues and clarify that they can contribute to anything
+  - Show them some product or [support-team-meta](https://gitlab.com/gitlab-com/support/support-team-meta) issues and clarify that they can contribute to anything
-  - Remind them they can get reimbursed for any books or training, and show them the “spending company money” page.
-If it’s expensive, talk to their manager first.
+  - Remind them they can get reimbursed for any books or training, and show them the "spending company money" page.
+If it's expensive, talk to their manager first.
-  - Show them how to use dev-resources or support-resources
+  - Show them how to use [dev-resources](https://gitlab.com/gitlab-com/dev-resources) and [support-resources](https://gitlab.com/gitlab-com/support/support-resources)
-  - Help them update the team page with their info (one of their Onboarding Issue checklist items)
+  - Help them update the [GitLab team page](https://about.gitlab.com/company/team/) with their info (one of their Onboarding Issue checklist items)

 ### Pairings

 - Introduction to Zendesk and how we use it:
   - Walk them through Zendesk and how to use it
-  - Answer any questions they have about the ticket workflow handbook pages
+  - Answer any questions they have about the [ticket workflow handbook pages](https://about.gitlab.com/handbook/support/workflows/)
-  - Walk through your process for choosing and answering tickets
+  - Walk through your own process for choosing and answering tickets
   - Talk about [setting a signature](https://gitlab.com/gitlab-com/support/team/-/merge_requests?scope=all&utf8=%E2%9C%93&state=merged&search=salutation)
   - Show them how to create a ticket pairing issue